catalyst-cloud/catalystcloud-docs/source/network/faq.rst

 **********************

 If you want to test your network access, you will have to set up your security groups properly for SSH access.
-Uou can check port 22 on the floating IP for an SSH banner using telnet or netcat:
+You can check port 22 on the floating IP for an SSH banner using telnet or netcat:

 .. code-block:: bash